 After a previous failed attempt to consolidate the two Mentors – the township and the village incorporated as the City of Mentor on December 18, 1963.

-Today, more than 50,000 residents and 1,700 businesses call Mentor their home.
+Today, approximately 47,000 residents and 1,700 businesses call Mentor their home.
 Our location near State Route 2 and Interstate 90 means we’re only a short drive from Cleveland’s arts, culture and sports venues.
 And there’s also plenty to do right here, whether it’s dining at one of our 150 restaurants, shopping in Ohio’s 7th largest retail center, or participating in the hundreds of recreational programs offered through the City’s Recreation Department.

 So, why should you make your home in Mentor?

 Mentor was named one of the 100 Best Places to Live in America by Money magazine in 2006 (#68).
 In 2010, the publishers examined 746 cities with populations between 50,000 and 300,000 and narrowed the list by removing areas with overly expensive housing, poor school systems and significant job losses while factoring in a number of economic factors.
 Mentor’s ranking was #37 on the list of America’s best small cities!
 July 13, 2010 video clip.

 Mentor enjoys a stable economy, great neighborhoods, an excellent educational system, and a reasonable cost of living.